USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 # Summary

-DDM has proven to be a very effective tool for air quality studies.
+CMAQ-DDM-3D has proven to be a very effective tool for air quality studies.
 This implementation in CMAQ has been done with the intent to provide flexibility and computational efficiency, and also maintain the base CMAQ code structure.
-CMAQ-DDM has been found to accurately simulate sensitivity of ozone and PM species to initial conditions, boundary conditions, and emissions of precursor species.
-However, CMAQ-DDM remains a work in progress with known shortcomings and its accuracy has not been tested for all conceivable applications.
+CMAQ-DDM-3D has been found to accurately simulate sensitivity of ozone and PM species to initial conditions, boundary conditions, and emissions of precursor species.
+However, CMAQ-DDM-3D remains a work in progress with known shortcomings and its accuracy has not been tested for all conceivable applications.
 Any errors should be reported to the contacts provided on the cover page.

 # References